qisun2/amplicon/README.md

   * -e	Correct PCR errors based on allele frequency (only applicable for biparental families).
 0: No correction; 1: Correct error in bi-parental population based on allele read count distribution in the population.
 Default:0, no correction
   * -p	Ploidy, default 2

+### to_lep_map.pl script
+As many software, e.g. Lep-MAP3, requires vcf file format.
+This script is provided to convert the hap_genotype from previous step to a VCF file.
+There is also a lookup table to show the corresponding haplotype allele for "A" "C" "G" and "T".
+  * Usage:  to_lep_map.pl -g hap_genotype -f minorAlleleFrequency -b blankSample -m maternalSample =p paternalSample -n familyName
+  * -b, -m and -p are optional.
+They should be integer index of the blank, maternal and paternal samples in your sample list.
+If multiple samples, separate the index with comma.
+The index should be 1-based, so that the first sample is 1.

 ## Authors
 * **Qi Sun**